 • …these only show certain kinds of infinity are impossible.2

 A part of the whole contains less than the whole (i.e. In reality, if M’ is a submultitude of M, then intuitively there are more things in M than M’).
 This is relevant because if infinities are possibly instantiated in the real world, then this deeply intuitive (almost commonsensical) proposition about the world has to be false.
 (I.e. belief in the possible existence of an infinity would require significant evidential justification.)

 “The notion of an 'actual infinity' is logically consistent/possible within Axiomatized Set Theory.”

 But, so what?
-A concept's being logically possible (free of formal contradictions), especially within system of rules (e.g. subtraction being disallowed) to prevent contraditions, doesn't entail that it is actually/metaphysically possible.1
+A concept's being logically possible (free of formal contradictions)—especially within an ad hoc system of rules designed to prevent contradiction, like subtraction's being disallowed in set theory—doesn't entail that the concept is actually/metaphysically possible.1

 Any interval contains an infinity of subintervals (e.g. a meter and minute can both be divided in half an infinity of times).1, 2 This is relevant because if there are an infinity of sub-intervals inside any interval, then an actual infinity of subintervals must exist.